 Pilatus Tateshina Snow Resort is located in the central area of Tateshina highland area in Chino city in the central eastern region of Nagano Prefecture.
 The ski courses at this resort are on the western slopes of Mt Yokodake.
-The resort has two main areas - base and upper - and the 100-capacity Pilatus Tateshina Ropeway goes from base to the top.
+The resort has two main areas - base and upper.
+A 100-capacity Pilatus Tateshina Ropeway goes from base to the top of the resort.

 There are a number of ski and snowboard resorts scattered around the mountainous area that stretches from Kirigamine highland and Kurumayama to the north, over to Lake Shirakaba and Mt Tateshina a little further to the east and then Mt Yokodake and the Yatsugatake mountain range further south.
 This region usually gets a relatively large amount of clearer weather conditions and does not usually receive as much snow as other highland areas.
 The region is part of the Yatsugatake Chushin Kogen Quasi-National Park and is a popular tourist destination throughout the year.
 The famous Venus Line sightseeing road runs through the area.